KTTC: On February 1, 2021, Gray Television announced it had purchased Quincy Media for $925 million. KTTC would gain additional sister stations in nearby markets, including CBS/Fox affiliate KEYC-TV in Mankato, ABC affiliate KCRG-TV in Cedar Rapids and fellow NBC affiliates KWQC-TV in Davenport and WEAU in Eau Claire, while separating itself from KWWL, WXOW and WQOW which would have to be divested to complete the purchase. The acquisition was completed on August 2, 2021.News operation

-News operation

-In addition to its main studios, KTTC operates an Austin Bureau, within the Riverland Community College campus, on 8th Avenue Northwest.
+In addition to its main studios, KTTC operates an Austin bureau, within the Riverland Community College campus, on 8th Avenue Northwest.

-As of December 2021, KTTC presently broadcasts 27 hours of locally produced newscasts each week (with five hours each weekday, and an hour each on Saturdays and Sundays).
+As of September 2022, KTTC presently broadcasts 28 hours of locally produced newscasts each week (with five hours each weekday, 3 hours on Saturdays and 2 hours on Sundays).

 Through a news share agreement in place since 2001, KTTC produces a half-hour prime time newscast on KXLT seen Sunday through Thursday nights.
 Known as Fox 47 News at Nine, the program originates from a secondary set at the Bandel Road Northwest studios.
 It features a unique graphics package and news music theme that is different from KTTC.
 KXLT uses most of this NBC outlet's on-air personnel but maintains separate news anchors who can report for KTTC.
 At some point in 2009, KIMT added the market's second prime time local news show at 9 to its MyNetworkTV-affiliated second digital subchannel.
 This newscast could be seen for a half hour competing with KXLT's broadcast.
 Eventually, the effort would be reduced to a five-minute weather cut-in featuring an updated forecast.

 On June 12, 2009, KIMT became the market's first television station to upgrade local newscast production to 16:9 enhanced definition widescreen (with some portions in full high definition).
 Although not truly HD, the aspect ratio matched that of high definition television screens.
 Video reports from the field were still seen in pillarboxed 4:3 standard definition.
 It would not be until March 20, 2011, when KTTC performed an upgrade to full high definition newscasts.
 With the launch to HD came a brand new set and high definition graphics.

 On July 28, 2014, KXLT debuted a weekday morning show known as Fox in the Morning (that is produced by KTTC).
-Airing for thirty minutes at 8 a.m., the program is formatted like a magazine with lifestyle, cooking, and style segments although there are local weather updates featured in the show.
-Eventually, this broadcast may be extended into the 7 o'clock hour to offer a true local alternative to the national morning programs seen on the big three affiliates.
+Airing for 30 minutes at 8 a.m., the program was formatted like a magazine with lifestyle, cooking, and style segments although there are local weather updates featured in the show.
+Eventually, this broadcast may be extended into the 7 a.m. hour to offer a true local alternative to the national morning programs seen on the big three affiliates.
 Like the prime time news at 9, the morning program on KXLT maintains separate anchors from KTTC (except for weather segments) and its own graphics scheme.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KTTC offered Minnesota's first full-power digital signal in 2000.